DataDog/datadog-operator/docs/configuration.v2alpha1.md

 ### Override

 The table below lists parameters that can be used to override default or global settings.
-Maps and arrays have a type annotation in the table; properties that are configured as map values contain a `[key]` element which should be replaced by actual map key. `override` itself is a map with the following possible keys: `nodeAgent`, `clusterAgent`, or `clusterChecksRunner`.
+Maps and arrays have a type annotation in the table; properties that are configured as map values contain a `[key]` element which should be replaced by the actual map key. `override` itself is a map with the following possible keys: `nodeAgent`, `clusterAgent`, or `clusterChecksRunner`.
 Other keys can be added, but they do not have any effect.

-For example, the manifest below can be used to override node Agent image, tag, and the resource limits of the system probe container.
+For example, the manifest below can be used to override the node Agent image, tag, and the resource limits of the system probe container.

 ```yaml
 apiVersion: datadoghq.com/v2alpha1